kubernetes-sigs/apiserver-builder-alpha/docs/concepts/api_building_overview.md

 **Note**: The delete is asynchronous and the garbage collection will be executed after the request returns.

+*Finalizers*: Controller manually garbage collects downstream resources.

-*Finalizers*: If a finalizer is specified on an object (e.g. PrepareForCreate) deleting an object will set the `DeletionTimestamp` field on the object with a grace period.
+If a finalizer is specified on an object (e.g. PrepareForCreate) deleting an object will set the `DeletionTimestamp` field on the object with a grace period.
 This allows controllers to see the object has been deleted and perform cleanup of resources the object may have created.

+*OwnerReference*: apiserver automatically garbage collects downstream resources.

-*OwnerReference*: Automatic garbage collection may be specified by setting an OwnerReference on the object to be garbage collected.
+Automatic garbage collection may be specified by setting an OwnerReference on the object to be garbage collected.
 When the owning object is deleted, objects with the OwnerReference will automatically be deleted.
 Note: This is the preferred method for garbage collection, but will not